A scale of infrastructure that’s a major feat of civil engineering

 - 6 million m³ of earthworks cut to fill to prepare the site for development

-- The rail terminal, including a 30m deep cutting adjacent to the A453 and East Midlands Airport
+- The 122,000 sq m rail terminal, including a 30m deep cutting adjacent to the A453 and East Midlands Airport

 - 2.5km long rail embankment which has an 8m high geogrid reinforced face for 1km of its length, with a rail bridge

-- A new integral bridge over the M1 for Highways England to support the new Kegworth bypass, for Leicestershire County Council
+- A new integral bridge over the M1 for National Highways to support the new Kegworth bypass, for Leicestershire County Council

-- Geotechnical design for the improvements to Junction 24A of the M1
+- Improvements to Junction 24A of the M1

-- Re-alignment of A435 for Highways England with new roundabout to provide access to the development and the Kegworth bypass
+- Re-alignment of A453 for National Highways with new roundabout to provide access to the development and the Kegworth bypass

 - Re-alignment of the A50 and A50/M1 interchange, including improvements to Junction 24